-I use citrus peel infused vinegar at home for cleaning.
-I have found out that chamomile infused vinegar also makes an amazing cleaning agent.
+I use citrus peel infused vinegar for cleaning.
+Chamomile infused vinegar also makes an amazing cleaning agent, I have found out.

-Since it is almost spring–spring is in the air, though perhaps not yet in the land–, you might find herb (or peel) infused vinegar a great tonic for this season.
+Since it is almost spring — spring is in the air, though perhaps not yet in the land — , you might find that herb (or peel) infused vinegar is a great tonic for this season.
 It cleans the blood and your digestive system from all that winter sluggishness.
-It is very refreshing, and it prepares the body for the warmer weather.
+It is refreshing, and it prepares the body for the warmer weather.
 Many, if not all, wisdom traditions recommended bitter, leafy, “green” and root-like flavours for the season and seasonal fasting.
-Infused vinegar supports this transition from cold to warm quite well.
+Infused vinegar supports this transition from cold to warm weather quite well.

 Citrus peel vinegar provides wonderful nutrients for your plants and soil.
-So this is a good time to prepare several bottles of infused vinegar for use during the year.
+Now is a good time to prepare several bottles of infused vinegar that you can use all year.

 Apple cider may be the most versatile of types of vinegar.
 I like rice wine vinegar for the taste; it is nuanced, milder than other vinegar, and satisfying in many dishes.
 Even plain white vinegar will work.